 Research into healthy life and ageing of humans and animals has strongly increased over the past few years.
 Significant progress has been made towards understanding what happens at the molecular level during a healthy life.
 Next to this, factors such as lifestyle, physical exercise, nutrition and care have a profound impact on a healthy life, not only for humans but also pet animals.

 This minor provides an integrated educational package which provides comprehensive insights into the concept of Healthy Aging.
 The focus will be on the role of nutrition and physical exercise for healthy aging in humans and pet animals.
-It will cover the full breadth from molecule to individual and population, through to societal and ethical issues.
+It will cover the full breadth from molecule to individual and population, through to medical and ethical issues.

-This minor is a new and innovative combination of different disciplines crosscutting basic biological and social sciences.
+This minor is a new and innovative combination of different disciplines crosscutting basic biological and medical sciences.
 It is essential for life science students who want to address the challenges of the aging society in all its aspects (including aging pet animals) by making a significant contribution toward understanding the mechanisms of aging and the way this can beneficially be modulated through nutrition and lifestyle.

 After successful completion of this minor students are expected to be able to: